Ka Ipu ‘Aina (Container for the Land)

 - Finally, Matson makes a $1,000 cash contribution to each of the non-profits that successfully complete a cleanup initiative.

-WHAT IS THE NEW PROCESS AND SCHEDULE FOR APPLYING FOR KA IPU ‘AINA?
+WHAT IS THE PROCESS AND SCHEDULE FOR APPLYING FOR KA IPU ‘AINA?

-Oahu Applicants: The City & County of Honolulu’s Department of Parks & Recreation continues to welcome community groups who wish to conduct a clean-up as a community service activity, but any tie-in to Matson’s Ka Ipu ‘Aina program, which provides the opportunity to earn a cash donation, must be coordinated and confirmed in advance by Matson’s program staff through the process outlined here.
+Oahu Applicants: Applications will be accepted four times a year, during one-month open application periods for cleanups in the following quarter.
+See the schedule above.
+The City & County of Honolulu’s Department of Parks & Recreation continues to welcome community groups who wish to conduct a clean-up as a community service activity, but any tie-in to Matson’s Ka Ipu ‘Aina program, which provides the opportunity to earn a cash donation, must be coordinated and confirmed in advance by Matson’s program staff through the process outlined here.

 Open Application Period